-If we don't intervene, the benefits of automation will be hoarded at the top, just like the benefits of globalization were.
+Now big tech is is positioned to squeeze us even more.
+If we don't intervene, the benefits of automation and AI will be hoarded at the top, just like the benefits of globalization and deregulation were.

-That's why we need a Workers' Bill of Rights for the Age of Automation—and we need it urgently.
+That's why we need to fight for a Workers' Bill of Rights in the Age of Automation — and we need to fight for it now.
+Here's what it should guarantee:

 Automation should mean working less for the same or better pay, not working harder for less.
 Technology should liberate human beings, not grind us down further.

-This isn't radical fantasy—it's already happening.
-Iceland conducted the world's largest trial of a shorter workweek from 2015-2019, involving 2,500 workers (over 1% of the country's working population).
+This isn't radical fantasy — it's already happening.
+Iceland conducted the world's largest trial of a shorter workweek from 2015–2019, involving 2,500 workers — over 1% of the country's working population.
 The results?
 Productivity remained the same or improved, while worker wellbeing and work-life balance dramatically increased.

 Belgium recently gave workers the right to request a 4-day workweek.
 Spain is piloting a national 4-day week program.
 Companies from Microsoft Japan to Perpetual Guardian in New Zealand have proven this works in practice.